How to spot a scam

 ID numbers (probably stolen) allegedly used in scams

 List of Scam websites

 Help fight the scamdemic!

-Please tell me your story, and include bank account numbers, cell numbers, and any facts that will help.
+Please tell me your story, and include bank account numbers, cell numbers, ID numbers, and any facts that will help.
 It may help others to recognise a scam.
 If I can help you in any way, I will. firstname.lastname@example.org

-Puppies (all breeds) from KUSA registered, pre-screened breeders.
+Find puppies (all breeds) from KUSA registered, pre-screened breeders.